proact-de/fio-debian/HOWTO.rst

 	defined by `ioengine`.
 If no `ioengine` is given, list all available ioengines.

-.. option:: --showcmd=jobfile
+.. option:: --showcmd

-	Convert `jobfile` to a set of command-line options.
+	Convert given job files to a set of command-line options.

 .. option:: --readonly